calee14/FoodAllergyIndicator/README.md

   - [ ] implement allergy check code with google's results
 - [ ] Check clarifai's confidence score to tell if we should look at data
   - [ ] have a threshold of more than 80 percent from 50.
+  - NOTE: When API is given a picture of a pen the highest confidence score is around 75%.
+Raise threshold to 79 or 80 percent.